 Enjoy your holiday buffet safely

-Holiday foods with family and friends.
+Tips for safely sharing holiday foods with family and friends.

-- Keep extra foods in the appropriate place - refrigerator (40 degrees) or oven (200-250 degrees)
+- Keep extra items in the appropriate place: the refrigerator (40 degrees) or oven (200-250 degrees).

 - Serve cold dishes on a shallow bowl of ice, provided it is not out for more than two hours without temperature control.